Kitware/vtk-js/Sources/Widgets/Widgets3D/ResliceCursorWidget/api.md

 - Center: The center of the six lines

+- Opacity: Update the opacity of the lines/rotation points actors

 - activeLineState: Used in the behavior.js file in order to get the attribute of the selected line

 - activeRotationPointName: Used in the behavior.js file in order to get the selected rotation point